fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 - introduction
 	- Neural machine translation is a new approach to do machine translation
 	- Use a single neural model to directly translate from source to target
+	- from model perspective, a lot simpler
+	- from achitecture perspective, easier to maintain
 	- Requires parallel text
 	- Architecture: encoder-decoder model
 		- 1st RNN to encode the source sentence
 		- 2nd RNN to decode the target sentence ![](img/mt9.png)
 - neural MT
-	- The decoder RNN can be interpreted as a conditional language model
+	- The decoder RNN can be interpreted as a **conditional language model**
 		- Language model: <font color=blue>predicts the next word given previous words in target sentence y</font>
 		- Conditional: <font color=red>prediction is also conditioned on the source sentence *x*</font>
 	- $P(y|x)=P(y_1|x)P(y_2|y_1,x)...P(y_t|\color{blue}{y_1,...,y_{t-1}},\color{red}{x})$